Does not compute: In popular culture

 The Star Trek franchise once again used a variation of the phrase in the 2009 film Star Trek, in which the character James T. Kirk used the phrase to goad Spock (a character known for his propensity for logic) to anger, in order to make the latter realize that he was emotionally compromised.

 In the film Alien, Captain Dallas (of the Nostromo) uses 'Mother' – the ship's computer – to evaluate the ship's procedures for dealing with the alien, but receives unfruitful responses in greenish letters: "Unable To Compute" and "Available Data Insufficient".
 Finally, he types in "WHAT ARE MY CHANCES?"
 The answer returns: "Does Not Compute."

 In a Futurama episode, Leela's attempt to thwart Robot Santa with a paradox was stopped by his "paradox-absorbing crumple zones".
 In addition, the robot character Bender referred to the phrase as an "old robot saying" in "A Taste of Freedom".
 In "A Fishful of Dollars", Fry asks for anchovies (extinct in the Futurama universe) which eventually makes a chef-robot repeat, "Does not compute," before exploding.

 In the Red Dwarf episode, "The Last Day", the android Hudzen is told by Kryten that silicon heaven does not exist.
 Hudzen, a believer in the android afterlife, cannot reconcile the contradiction and shuts down.
 Kryten, also an android, is not harmed by this dissonance, as he believes he is simply lying.

 The seventh track from Prince's album 1999 is titled "Something in the Water (Does Not Compute)".

-A popular web series titled Does Not Compute was created by Michael Swaim.
+A popular web series titled Does Not Compute was created by Mike Swaim.

 The Simpsons writers often parody this phrase and its implications.
 In one episode, Homer said he wanted to make a robot repeat the words "It does not compute" until it exploded by giving it illogical commands.
 In the episode "Trilogy of Error", Lisa's school project, a grammar-fixing robot, explodes after hearing too much bad grammar from the mobsters led by Fat Tony.
 The robot repeats the phrase "Bad grammar overload!" as a parody of the original phrase.
 In "Treehouse of Horror XIX", there is the following dialogue: